-Grants that compensate the Group for expenses incurred are recognized as revenue in the income statement in the period in which they were incurred.
+Grants that compensate the Company for expenses incurred are recognized as revenue in the income statement on a systematic basis in the same periods in which the expenses are incurred.

-Grants that compensate the Group for the cost of an asset are amortized over the same period as the asset for which the grant has been received.
+Grants that compensate the Company for the cost of an asset are amortized over the same period as the asset for which the grant has been received.
 Amortization costs are included in production cost or administrative costs as well as in depreciation of property, plant and equipment for which the grant has been received.